apla/dataflo.ws/doc/TASK.md

 ```
 recordDataResponse.data is a parameter of JSON.parse
-fetchRemoteResource provides recordDataResponse
+urlData provides recordDataResponse
-we need to launch JSON.parse after fetchRemoteResource is completed and recordDataResponse.data is true value
+we need to launch JSON.parse after urlData is completed and recordDataResponse.data is true value
 ```

 In the current stage we have only two expansions: true value (`{$key}`) and any value (`{*key}`);